eflores1975/dowjones-indu-average-api/README.md

 # Rest API using Rails, Grape and Dow Jones industrial average index data

-This is part of my Grape and Rails tutorial (Spanish) published in my blog (blog.swordcode.com)
+This is part of my Grape and Rails tutorial (Spanish) published on my blog (blog.swordcode.com)

 ## Demo
 I have a running version in the following url